 The gray bars represent the Actuarial Liability (AL).
-The green line is the Market Value of Assets (MVA).
-The Fund's funded ratio (ratio of MVA to AL) is shown above the green line.
+The green line is the Actuarial Value of Assets (AVA).
+The Fund's funded ratio (ratio of AVA to AL) is shown above the green line.
 In 2019, there was a change in both the mortality table and discount rate.
-Assets and liabilities have decreased every year prior to 2021.
-This is to be expected since the Fund only has retirees and beneficiaries.
-The increase in both assets and liabilities in 2021 is due to the method change of reflecting the assets and liabilities associated with the cost-of-living adjustments in the valuation.
+Assets and liabilities have decreased every year except for 2021.
+This is to be expected because the Fund only has retirees and beneficiaries.
+The increase in both assets and liabilities in 2021 was due to the method change of reflecting assets and liabilities associated with the cost-of-living adjustments in the valuation.